Allouche23/Getting-and-Cleaning-Data-Final/README.md

 A codebook

 In order to run the R script you should do the following
-1. download the  UCI HAR Dataset
+1. download the

-2 The you should move the following files to your working directory
+2 The you should unzip and move the UCI HAR Dataset to your Working directory

-* 'features.txt': List of all features.
-* 'activity_labels.txt': Links the class labels with their activity name.
-* 'train/X_train.txt': Training set.
-* 'train/y_train.txt': Training labels.
-* 'test/X_test.txt': Test set.
-* 'test/y_test.txt': Test labels.

 3.Then you can run the R script